Agentic operations

-AI agents are a workflow-readiness problem before they are a tooling problem.
+AI agents are an operating-system question before they are an automation feature.

-AI Agents in Operations connects current interest in agentic AI with a practical operations question: which workflows are bounded, reviewable, and ready enough for automation support?
+AI Agents in Operations connects current interest in agentic AI with a practical operations question: which workflows are bounded, reviewable, and ready enough for automation support — and which management decisions become clearer once agents enter the execution system?

 - For operations and supply-chain managers choosing practical candidates